ae-bii/neural-geometry/README.md

 - Implementation of the neural latent geometry search framework, a novel approach to infer product manifolds by leveraging Gromov-Hausdorff distances.
 - Various optimization methods to suit different requirements.

 This package is compatible with libraries like NumPy and PyTorch.
+For documentation, see [docs](https://ae-bii.github.io/nlgm/).

 ## Installation